If Someone in Your Family Has Mesothelioma, the Family Will Need Money. Trust Me

 One day the artery leading from his heart suddenly tore.
 It almost killed him.
 It’s a miracle he survived, but he was permanently disabled.
 It was hard watching him lose almost everything that was important to him.

 I doubt my parents could have prepared any better.
 As much as they planned, they couldn’t avoid some financial worries.
-It’s nearly impossible to prepare 100 percent a crisis.
+It’s nearly impossible to prepare 100 percent for a crisis.
 You do the best you can.

 If you have mesothelioma, asbestosis or lung cancer caused by asbestos exposure, you may need even more aggressive treatment than my mom did.
 You may have to travel much farther to find specialists to help you.
 Your treatment will likely be more expensive.